Application by an excluded tenant

-If you are an excluded tenant, and you want VCAT to make orders to reduce the term of the fixed-term tenancy agreement, apply using the excluded person application form.
+If you are an excluded tenant, and you want VCAT to make orders to reduce the term of the fixed-term tenancy agreement, apply using our Application by an excluded tenant form.
 These applications come under section 234 of the Residential Tenancies Act 1997.

-If you want to make an application in the Residential Tenancies List of VCAT about issues that do not relate to your exclusion from rented premises, use the general application form.
+If you want to make an application in the Residential Tenancies List of VCAT about issues that do not relate to your exclusion from rented premises, use our general application form.

-Under section 62A of Schedule 1 to the Victorian Civil and Administrative Tribunal Act 1998 as an excluded tenant you can have a support person at a VCAT hearing.
-This may be a lawyer, a social worker, a friend or family member or any other person you choose.
+Under section 62A of Schedule 1 to the Victorian Civil and Administrative Tribunal Act 1998 as an excluded tenant you can have someone support you at a VCAT hearing.
+This may be a lawyer, a social worker, a friend or relative or any other person you choose.

 Do I need a lawyer or professional representative?

 You do not need to have legal or other professional representation to appear at VCAT.
 If you wish to be represented by a lawyer or a professional advocate, usually you must ask for VCAT's permission.
 Be aware that the regulatory body in most cases uses legal representation.

 For renting cases, most landlords are represented by an estate agent.
 If you are a tenant and your landlord is represented by their real estate agent, you are automatically entitled to professional representation.

 When your dispute is about regaining possession of a rental property, you do not need permission from VCAT to be legally represented.